Dchole/custom-snippets/README.md

 Using [React](https://reactjs.org) for a long while, I've been using [an extension](https://marketplace.visualstudio.com/items?itemName=dsznajder.es7-react-js-snippets) for my snippets.
 It was great until I started using [NextJS](https://nextjs.org).
 [NextJS](https://nextjs.org) doesn't require `import React from "react"` at the top of every react file so it was felt a bit annoying to remove the that line every time I used the snippet to start a file.

-React 17 was released and no more did we need `import React from "react"` so the extension became a bit obsolete to me 😑.
+React 17 was released and we didn't need `import React from "react"` anymore so the extension became a bit obsolete to me 😑.

 I needed more snippets too.
-I needed snippets for typescript and custom hooks.
+I needed snippets for typescriptreact and custom hooks 😏.

 ## How to create custom snippets